Lockheed Vega: Operational history

 In 1928, Vega Yankee Doodle (NX4769) was used to break transcontinental speed records.
 On August 19–20, Hollywood stunt flier Arthur C. Goebel broke the coast-to-coast record of Russell Maughan by flying from Los Angeles, California, to Garden City, New York, in 18 hours and 58 minutes, in what was also the first nonstop flight from west to east.
 On October 25, barnstormer and former mail pilot Charles B.D.
 Collyer broke the nonstop east to west record set in 1923 by the U.S. Army Air Service in 24 hours and 51 minutes.
-Trying to break the new West-to-East record on November 3, Collyer crashed near Prescott, Arizona, killing himself and the aircraft owner, Harry J. Tucker.
+Trying to break the new West-to-East record on November 3, Collyer crashed near Prescott, Arizona, killing him and the aircraft owner, Harry J. Tucker.